|

 Cassidy supplied a plaster model for approval, and a photograph

-of this (reproduced in the left column) appeared as frontispiece to the
+of this (reproduced in the left column) was printed as frontispiece to

 These two statues are the only large works Cassidy was given chance to

-produce in marble, and on this one he was able to show his skill with
+produce in marble, and on this one he, and the marble-carver who

 the lace-work on Mrs Rylands' dress, which he had previously applied to